deepflowio/docs/translate/translated/06-guide/01-ee-tenant/01-query/03-path-search.md

 ## View the Call Topology of All Services in a Namespace

-- Function Page: Application - Path Topology
+- Function Page: Application - Topology Analysis
 - Data Table: Metrics (minute-level)

 ---